 Heartbreak for Wellington family who want their dad home for Xmas

 Sucker punch, coward’s punch or king hit is a vicious attack made without warning or while the victim is distracted, giving them no time to defend themselves.
 This type of assault has led to lifelong effects of brain injury and even death.
-John Pulu spoke to a Niuean man who is a victim of this kind of attack.
+John Pulu spoke to a Niuean man who says he is a victim of this kind of attack.
 His family are sharing their experience to raise awareness about this crime.

 Luka Jackson-Gibb has represented Niue in rugby league and even captained teams overseas.